OMCs to reduce LPG cylinder cost by Rs 10 from April

-New Delhi, March 31 (IANS) State-run oil marketing companies (OMCs) will reduce the price of domestic LPG cylinder by Rs 10 per cylinder from April 1.
+New Delhi: State-run oil marketing companies (OMCs) will reduce the price of domestic LPG cylinder by Rs 10 per cylinder from April 1.

 Domestic LPG cylinder will cost Rs 809 per cylinder in Delhi, effective April 1.